 Tour Mongolia’s Bogd Khan Palace, home of the country’s last king, and then visit Choijin Lama Temple Museum.
 Originally built by Mongolia’s final king and dedicated to his brother, Choijin consists of a grouping of 5 temples and houses some of Mongolia’s finest artifacts—including pieces by Zanabazar, the country’s famed sculptor and politician.
 Fly to Bangkok in the late afternoon.

 Transfer to Paro and then drive directly on to Thimphu, passing over a 15th century iron bridge.
 Tour the world’s tallest seated Buddha statue, the National Textile Museum and Royal Textile Academy, and Tashichho Dzong—which houses the royal throne room.

-Continue to tour Bhutan’s major cities Thimphu, Punakha and Paro over the next three days.
+Continue your cultural journey in Bhutan’s major cities Thimphu, Punakha and Paro over the next three days.
 Some of the biggest highlights are several of the most prominent monasteries and dzongs in the country, including Wangditsay Monastery, Chimmi Lhakhang, Punakha Dzong, Taa Dzong, and Drukyul Dzong.

 Day 13 Taktsang Monastery